NathanH-VCU/NER/README.md

     <li>B:this tag means the word is either a single word entity name or else the first word in a multi-word entity name</li>
     <li>I: this tag means the word is part of a ulti-word entity but is not the first word in the full entity name  </li>
 </p>

-<strong>Data Training and Validation Split </strong>
-The MIT public movie corpus was divided into a training set of 90% and 10% for validation set.

 ## Doc